Mentallo: Fictional character biography

-In Secret Invasion, a person who look likes Mentallo appears as part of the Hood's alliance with super-powered heroes.
-The group is intent on defeating the Skrull invasion force of New York City.
-He was later seen, during an attack on the New Avengers.

-During Dark Reign, Norman Osborn has Mentallo torture Clint Barton for the New Avengers' location.

-During the Heroic Age storyline, Mentallo once again encountered the Avengers.
-He attempted to control Reptil's mind, but Reptil transformed into a dinosaur and Mentallo is unable to control the reptilian mind.
-Reptil was unable to control himself as well, and Mentallo is badly savaged as a result.
+During the Heroic Age storyline, Mentallo once again encounters the Avengers.
+He attempts to control Reptil's mind, but Reptil transformed into a dinosaur and resists Mentallo's control.
+Reptil is unable to control himself and badly injures Mentallo.

-Mentallo psychically enslaved the Kaiju monsters of Monster Island on behalf of the Roxxon Energy Corporation (who attempted to seize control of Monster Island to drill for oil).
-He was stopped and defeated by the X-Men, after he double-crossed Roxxon and tried to flee with his professional fee of a billion dollars.
-While attempting to flee, one of the giant monsters dropped a cargo hold directly on top of him, which contained the entire billion dollars in cash.
+Mentallo psychically enslaves the monsters of Monster Island on behalf of the Roxxon Energy Corporation, who attempt to seize control of Monster Island to drill for oil.
+He is stopped and defeated by the X-Men after double-crossing Roxxon and attempts to flee with his professional fee of a billion dollars.
+While attempting to flee, one of the monsters drops a cargo hold directly on top of him.

-Flumm later appears as the Minister of Public Affairs for the new High Council of A.I.M. (consisting of the Scientist Supreme, Graviton, Jude the Entropic Man, Superia, Yelena Belova, and the undercover Taskmaster).
-He is able to split his focus between his physical self and the nanites which control sentient drones as the Iron Patriot.
+Flumm later appears as the Minister of Public Affairs for the new High Council of A.I.M.
+He is able to split his focus between his physical self and a series of nanites which control sentient drones as the Iron Patriot.

-During Avengers: Standoff!, Mentallo was an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.

-After escaping recent confinement, Flumm would later turn up in the service of William Stryker who had ascended to become a demon lord in pursuit of anti-mutant goals.
-Flumm would trade his own soul to the demonized reverend for greater power and in exchange he would found a cult of the wealthy elite as well as mutants and mutant affiliates to fund a fast trending movement of followers all brought under their flag through his bolstered mutant abilities as the Master of Psionics.
+After escaping confinement, Mentallo begins working with William Stryker, who has assumed a demonic form.
+Flumm trades his soul to Stryker for greater power.
+In exchange, he founds a cult of the wealthy elite as well as mutants and mutant affiliates to fund a fast trending movement of followers all brought under their flag through his bolstered mutant abilities as the Master of Psionics.

-Flumm would later be seen amongst a host of mutants, both heroes and villains, being welcomed into the sovereign state of Krakoa by Charles Xavier/X.
+Mentallo is seen amongst a host of mutants, both heroes and villains, who are welcomed into Krakoa after it is established as a mutant nation.